 In here you can contact your fellow sailors and discuss tactics, ask for help or general chit chat.
 Keep the chat clean and take in to account the large age differences.
-The main/default chat is English, but you can choose different chat rooms for the appropriate language and there is a special SailTalk Only room for more in depth or technical discussions.
-SailTalk is also the location for practice racing (informal, fun and unranked social races) discussions can be found during pre-race practice.
+The main/default chat is English, but you can choose different chat rooms for the appropriate language and there is a special Sail Talk Only room for more in depth or technical discussions.